 While a will can provide instructions for your family, it cannot avoid the probate process.
 Assets titled in someone’s name will have to go through probate court.
 In some states, assets titled in someone’s name need multiple probates.
 In other states, real estate will need multiple probates, as well.
 Probate proceedings vary greatly from state to state.
 They can take from a few months to two years, depending on the laws of the state.

 Estate planning can be a challenging process to navigate on your own.
 An estate planning attorney will guide you through the process and help you choose the right beneficiaries.
 In addition to protecting your family’s future, estate planning can also minimize taxes and provide an easy-to-re-update platform when your situation changes.
-A plan can help you choose your beneficiaries with confidence, and help them make the best decisions about their inheritance.
+A plan can help you choose your beneficiaries with confidence, and help them make the best decisions about their inheritance, advised Robert McKinley Attorney, an attorney who aggressively litigates on behalf of his clients if needed, bringing claims in the area of business law, intellectual property, patents, trademarks, and copyrights.
+He has more than two decades of experience in this specialty and a deep understanding of other corporate legal matters as well.
+Mr. McKinley received an Electrical Engineering Degree from Drexel University before pursuing his law degree.
+He was a project leader on Drexel’s solar powered car, SunDragon III.

 Unlike a traditional married couple, an unmarried person will not have the same protections as a married person when it comes to estate planning.
 Regardless of the relationship, it is important to have a will, because this is the first step in any estate plan.
 Estate planning lawyers can also help non-traditional couples and families create wills and other documents to protect their assets after they die.